-What is the inclusivity crawler?
+What is the inclusivity tool?

-How does the crawler work?
+How does the inclusivity tool work?

 Request a full website Inclusivity Audit.